YashdalfTheGray/federator/README.md

 ## Running

 The federator tool has two modes, `link` and `creds`.
 These take the form of subcommands.
 The `link` subcommand gives you a link to sign into the AWS Console and the `creds` subcommand just gives you temporary credentials with the right commands to import it into a shell instance.
+There is also a JSON output mode so that it can be machine readable or piped into something like [`jq`](https://stedolan.github.io/jq/).

 ```shell
 federator <subcommand> <options>